 Hydraulically driven steel cables moved the structure by exactly 19.15 meters to the new columns.
 The operation, which had been planned for months, lasted for 6.5 hours, while traffic continued right next to it.
 We had to proceed extremely carefully, so that the concrete does not crack.
 This type of operation cannot be done by force, says project manager Jan Felgendreher.
 A team of 70 specialists made sure that the operation succeeded.
-Traffic is scheduled to be approved on the whole bridge in summer
+Traffic was approved on the whole bridge in summer 2021.

 The bridge in figures

 A single 30-ton truck with four axes damages the road more than 60,000 conventional passenger cars.

 Number of vehicles which drive across the structure every day.

 Number of major bridges which have to be replaced just on the 100 kilometer long section between Schwerte and Siegen.

 The structure can travel 3 meters per hour, about as fast as a Roman snail.

 Quantity of truck loads of concrete which were required for the new construction.

 he structure measures so many meters, to be precise.